 Pautasso, M. Ten simple rules for writing a literature review.
 Ed.
 Philip E. Bourne.
 PLoS Computational Biology 9.7 (2013): e1003149.

 1. Start your search:

-Summon - A search engine that searches most of the library's databases simultaneously.
+OneSearch - Search most of the library's databases simultaneously.
 It also allows you to expand your search to other libraries' collection.
-To learn more about Summon, look at this research guide: How to use Summon
+To learn more about OneSearch, go to Using OneSearch to find library resources in Evans Library.

 Google Scholar - Find Florida Tech journal articles and books in Google Scholar by configuring preferences in Google Scholar.
 For instructions, view this video from NCSU libraries.
 (Note: Under Settings/Library links, check off all with Florida Institute of Technology.)
 After doing this, whenever you do a search in Google Scholar, click on "Find @ Florida Tech" for direct access to articles from our licensed databases.
 You will need your Florida Tech/Tracks log in info to access these resources.

 A to Z Databases - Search for articles in individual databases, or search by Subject to limit to your area of research.

 eBooks - Find the full text of all our online books.

 Citation Managers - This guide contains recommended information about citation managers such as